×

 When we asked expats and global nomads about the quality of medical care in Turin, they replied:

 "Turin offers a wide range of medical services for its citizens and visitors.
 The city has a number of public and private hospitals, clinics, and medical centers that provide quality care and treatment.
 The city also has a number of specialized medical centers that offer specialized care for specific medical conditions.
 Additionally, Turin has a number of pharmacies and medical supply stores that provide a variety of medications and medical supplies.
-The city also has a number of medical professionals, such as doctors, nurses, and other medical personnel, who are available to provide medical care and advice," wrote one expat living in Turin.
+The city also has a number of medical professionals, such as doctors, nurses, and other medical personnel, who are available to provide medical care and advice," commented one expat living in Turin.

 About the Author